 JoAnna had filled in for us here and there in the past and we're glad to have added her full-time to our group.
 With her experience in medical/clerical she'll be able to handle our needs with ease.
 In her spare time, JoAnna enjoys gardening, fishing, and spending time with her two children (Alana and Alex) and husband Ben.
 She is also an avid quilter.

 Kori is a member of our finance team supporting both Pioneer Millworks and New Energy Works.
-She handles all our accounts payable and a handful of other number crunching, bean counting duties.
 She’s quick to laugh and enjoys stirring things up.
-A breakfast fiend, she has the office group addicted to breakfast pizza and even the occasional chain-restaurant egg sandwich.
-Her son, Michael, is a senior in high school and we expect once he’s off to college Kori will fill her free time honing her already formidable billiards skills, sharpening up her dart throwing, and poolside relaxing.
+A breakfast fiend, she has the office group addicted to breakfast pizza, and even the occasional chain-restaurant egg sandwich.
+With her son Michael out of school and on his own, Kori is filling her free time honing her already formidable billiards skills, sharpening up her dart throwing, and relaxing poolside.

 After a good gallop across the countryside on her horse, Megan can be found putting her creativity and multitasking abilities to work in the office.
 A stickler for making things happen accurately and on time, the only place she lets things slide is at home with her husband (that is when he's not working at nuclear plants around the globe).
 You might hear Megan's voice when you give us a call, but be warned, if you ask about her horse you're in for at least a half hour conversation.

 Craig joined us in January '08, after a spell of freelance work.
-A man of many talents, he's at his best when immersed in the world of colors, shapes & typography, pulling together the elements of design to make our stuff look groovy.
+A man of many talents, he's at his best when immersed in the world of colors, shapes, and typography, pulling together the elements of design to make our stuff look groovy.
 If you have any comments about this site, let him know.
-Outside of work, he's settling into his old RIT stomping grounds following his return from New Jersey.
-His roots in the upstate NY soil are about to get a little deeper, as he and wife Kathryn have a son, Owen, and a new baby girl, Violet!
+Outside of work, he's settled into his old RIT stomping grounds following his return from New York City.
+His roots in the Upstate NY soil have gotten a little bit deeper, as he and wife Kathryn have had a son, Owen, and a baby girl, Violet!